anieshak/anieshak/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-🔭 I am currently working on upskilling myself to land a better Job in Tech.<br>🌱 Actively learning about APIs, Python & engaging in FOSS community contributions.<br>🤔 I’m looking for help with contributing to Open Source projects.<br>📫 About Me - https://aniesh.carrd.co <br>😄 Pronouns: He/His<br>⚡ Favorite Quote: The best way to stay Happy is to be Busy!
+🔭 I am currently upskilling myself to land a better Job in Tech.<br>🌱 Actively learning about APIs, Python & engaging in FOSS community contributions.<br>🤔 I’m looking for help with contributing to Open Source projects.<br>📫 Website - https://aniesh.carrd.co<br>😄 Pronouns: He/His<br>⚡ Favorite Quote: The best way to stay Happy is to be Busy!

 ## 🌐 Socials: